 \section{Introduction}

 Battery management is crucial for the operational efficiency, safety, reliability, and cost-effectiveness of ubiquitous battery-powered energy systems, such as electrified vehicles and smart grids with renewables \cite{start1}.
-Among different goals of battery management systems (BMS), battery state-of-charge (SOC) and state-of-health (SOH) estimation are of crucial importance and are directly related to accurate and efficient monitoring of the state information of power batteries \cite{start2}.
+Among different goals of battery management systems (BMS), battery state-of-charge (SOC) and state-of-health (SOH) estimation are of crucial importance for operating batteries \cite{start2}.

 Battery SOC describes the actual energy level available at the battery and is defined as the ratio of the present available capacity to the present maximum capacity.
 On the other hand, battery SOH reflects the aging state of the battery and is defined as the ratio of the present maximum cell capacity (or present cell resistance) to its initial value \cite{SOH_definition}.
 Considering that the battery's internal resistance also changes as the battery is charged or discharged, we used the capacity version of the SOH definition in this paper.
 Namely, an 80\% SOH means that the cell's maximum capacity has decreased by 20\%.
 The main difference between the SOC and the SOH is that SOC indicates the instant status of the battery, while SOH indicates the long-term dynamic status of the battery \cite{difference}.